tredoe/wizard/README.md

 threats from software patents, and LGPL because it has not benefits using into a language of static linking.

+Here you have a description of the most important elements in every license included in gowizard:

 #### MPL 2.0

 Proprietary software linking: Allowed.